hussamkurd/JobQueueApi/README.md

 ```
 ## Background Job Processing
 This project uses Sidekiq for processing jobs asynchronously.
 Jobs are created through the API and are processed based on their priorities ('critical', 'high', 'medium', 'low').
-The JobWorkerJob is responsible for picking and executing jobs from the queue.
+The JobWorkerJob is responsible for picking and executing jobs from the queue based on periority

 ## How to Run the Test Suite
 Execute the following command to run the comprehensive test suite (covering models, controllers, services, and job workers):